A landscape of contact manifolds via rational SFT: Rational symplectic field theory

-\begin{corollary} If $\PT(Y)<\infty$, then $Y$ has no strong filling. \end{corollary} \begin{proof} If $\PT(Y)=\PT_{\Lambda}(Y)< \infty$, then there is no $BL_\infty$ augmentation over $\Lambda$ by Proposition \ref{prop:ob}.
-Then proposition \ref{prop:aug} implies the claim. \end{proof} Roughly speaking the algebraic planar torsion looks for rigid curves with multiple positive punctures and no negative puncture.
-One particular situation, where we can infer information of planar algebraic torsion, is the planar torsion introduced by Wendl \cite{wendl2013hierarchy}, which generalizes overtwisted contact structures and the Giroux torsion in dimension $3$.
+Roughly speaking the algebraic planar torsion looks for rigid curves with multiple positive punctures and no negative puncture.
+One particular situation, where we can infer information of algebraic planar torsion, is the planar torsion introduced by Wendl \cite[Definition 2.13]{wendl2013hierarchy}, which generalizes overtwisted contact structures and the Giroux torsion in dimension $3$.
 The following two results were essentially proven in \cite{LW}. \begin{theorem} If $Y$ is a $3$-dimensional contact manifold with planar torsion of order $k$, then $\PT(Y)\le k$. \end{theorem} \begin{proof} This follows from the same argument of \cite[Theorem 6]{LW} based on a precise description of low energy curves in \cite[Proposition 3.6]{LW}, see also \cite{wendl2013hierarchy}.
 In fact, we do not need the genus $>0$ assertion from the fifth property of \cite[Proposition 3.6]{LW}, as we do not consider higher genus curves. \end{proof}

 \begin{theorem} For any $k\in \N$, there exists a $3$-dimensional contact manifold $Y$ with $\PT(Y)=k$. \end{theorem} \begin{proof} This follows from the same argument of \cite[Theorem 4]{LW}.
 In fact, we only need the genus $0$ part of \cite[Lemma 4.15]{LW} to get a lower bound. \end{proof}